dhfbk/itaca-processing/annotation_guidelines/ITACA-IJCoL_annotation_guidelines.md

 >[!TIP]
 >**The case of 'infatti'**\
 >The connective 'infatti' is labeled in LICO as EXPANSION:Instantiation, however its meaning can also be well described in the realm of CONTINGENCY:Cause (it is usually used as justification).
 Ferrari (2014) lists it under 'relazione di motivazione'.
-We decide to align to the labeling with CONTINGENCY:Cause and use EXPANSION:Instantiation only when there are deviation from the usual way of using the connective.
+We decide to align to Ferrari's proposal and we label 'infatti' with CONTINGENCY:Cause.
+We will use EXPANSION:Instantiation only when there are deviations in the way the connective is usually used.

 > [!WARNING]
 > **The case of 'come'**\